CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 In 2025 currency debasement is the only possibility.<br>
 Productivity (q) increases lessen currency debasement.<br>
 Natural resource aquisition lessens currency debasement.<br>
+Reducing public debt also lessesns currency debasement.<br>
 In 2025 we are in the third business cycle year.<br>
-Reducing public debt YoY determine currency debasement.<br>
 An improved system is required by the end of 2030.<br>
 Blockchain technology represents the leading solution.<br>